lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?
 Caity: I was stricken with a migraine on Saturday and unable to meet or do any work :( otherwise, not much seems to have gone wrong since we all knew what we needed to do and we're dependent on others for assistance.
+Bobby: I do not believe we had anything that went wrong in the previous week of work.
+Things have progressed well.

 How were the previous evaluations integrated into this latest stage?
 Caity: Previous evaluations were that people would continue to build onto what they have already created and that is what was integrated into next week.
+Bobby: We just went over what we have been doing and continued improve upon that.

 What would you do differently to improve the collaboration or development process?
 Caity: Overall, our collaboration has been going very well, though, I would say it's been slightly difficult to get everyone together at the same time.
 To improve this process, using a calendar where we could schedule meetings and have those reminders sent to everyone would be helpful.